 The course is surrounded by majestic oak trees which make the back 9 holes a tight affair and give the illusion that the course is more mature than it is.

 From the back tees, you can expect a tough challenge at over 7,100 yards however with multiple tee positions available the yellow tees shorten the course by 500 yards.

 The rough is thick and lush, and the fairways and greens are always immaculately maintained.

-Make sure you check out available dates prior and post European Tour events, and you will play the course in real championship conditions with tighter fairways and greens that run that little bit quicker on the Stint.
+Make sure you check out available dates prior to and post European Tour events, and you will play the course in real championship conditions with tighter fairways and greens that run that little bit quicker on the Stint.

-The signature holes are plentiful, and the penultimate and last hole are two of the finest on the course, The 17th is a long par 5 where you will have to navigate around expertly designed bunker placement.
+The signature holes are plentiful, and the penultimate and last holes are two of the finest on the course, The 17th is a long par 5 where you will have to navigate around expertly designed bunker placement.
 The 18th is an intimidating par 3 that requires a long iron or even fairway wood to reach the green carrying the large lake in front of the putting surface.

 With two championship standard golf courses to play at the Forest of Arden, it is easy to see why the resort is so popular with groups and societies.

 The Aylesford Course is a charming sibling to the Championship course at the Marriott Forest of Arden.

 The Aylesford is considerably shorter in length at just under 6,000 yards but still represents a fantastic challenge and is always kept to the same high championship standards as the Championship course.

 Do not underestimate the Aylesford based purely on the length you will need to bring your ‘A’ Game to score well, and the course has lots of quirky hazards that are there to penalise wayward golf shots.
 The Aylesford is a great second course on offer at one of the favourite UK Golf Resorts.